• Skip to primary navigation

 What is Butter Chicken?

-Butter Chicken, also known as murgh makhani, is also a curry dish made with a tomato and yogurt-based sauce but it also contains a generous amount of butter and cream, blended into the sauce until smooth and creamy.
+Butter Chicken, also known as murgh makhani in India, is also a curry dish made with a tomato and yogurt-based sauce, but it also contains a generous amount of butter and cream, blended into the sauce until smooth and creamy.

 The flavor of Butter Chicken is much richer and creamier than Tikka Masala with significantly less heat as well.
 It’s really the level of creaminess that sets this dish apart from Tikka Masala.
 The rich sauce still contains a mix of spices but the heat is significantly reduced thanks to the key ingredient–cream.